Amrmamlook/Amrmamlook/README.md

 # Demo
-#Description
+# Description
-## Helping investors to keep tarch their revenus and Expenses through graph chart and reports
+# Helping investors to keep tarch their revenus and Expenses through graph chart and reports.